User Mapping

 table with the user name, ING_DEFAULT_USER

 .
-For this reason, you should avoid using ING_DEFAULT_USER
+For this reason, avoid using ING_DEFAULT_USER

 to represent a specific database user.